devtut/generate/docs/git/reflog-restoring-commits-not-shown-in-git-log.md

 ---
-metaTitle: "Reflog - Restoring commits not shown in git log"
+metaTitle: "Git - Reflog - Restoring commits not shown in git log"
 description: "Recovering from a bad rebase"
 ---